Faces Behind the Screen: Nia

 Some of my teachers were pretty good with interacting with me on that force [lipreading].

 Other places, it was more of a frustrating experience.
 But I just had to grit my teeth and bear it, because I really loved the [Italian] language and I wanted to be there.

-While on the subject of challenges associated with interpretation, we asked Nia to tell us of a time when there was a miscommunication, misunderstanding, or when someone was unwilling to communicate with her.
-“All the time — that’s part of my life,” she replied.
+Was there ever a time when there was a miscommunication, misunderstanding, or when someone was unwilling to communicate with you?

 Some of my classmates just wouldn’t speak very clearly, and I also would misunderstand what they were saying, and they would get frustrated with me and make me feel uncomfortable.
 They’d get mad at me because I was Deaf.
 Even though I could speak and communicate clearly with them, I couldn’t understand what they were saying back to me.
 So, that was always my issue.